Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/faqs.md

 - **Windows/Linux:** `Ctrl + Shift + Delete`
 - **macOS:** `Command + Shift + Delete`

-> If the issue persists after clearing your cache, please contact the Ensembl Helpdesk for assistance.
+> If the issue persists after clearing your cache or deleting the site's data, please contact the Ensembl Helpdesk for assistance.

 **How can I access the previous Ensembl or older releases?**